Marisol Escobar: Early life and education

-Maria Sol Escobar was born on May 22, 1930, to Venezuelan parents in Paris, France.
+María Sol Escobar was born on May 22, 1930, to Venezuelan parents in Paris, France.
 She was preceded by an elder brother, Gustavo.
-Her father, Gustavo Hernandez Escobar, and her mother, Josefina, were from wealthy families and lived off assets from oil and real estate investments.
-This wealth led them to travel frequently from Europe, the United States, and Venezuela.
-At some point in time, Maria Sol began going by Marisol, a common Spanish nickname.
+Her father, Gustavo Hernández Escobar, and her mother, Josefina, were from wealthy families and lived off assets from oil and real estate investments.
+This wealth led them to travel frequently around Europe, the United States and Venezuela.
+At some point in time, María Sol began to be known as Marisol, a common Spanish nickname.

 Josefina Escobar committed suicide in 1941, when Marisol was eleven.
 The tragedy, followed by her father shipping Marisol off to boarding school in Long Island, New York, for one year, affected her very deeply.
-Marisol decided to not speak again after her mother's passing, although she made exceptions for answering questions in school or other requirements; she did not regularly speak out loud until her early twenties.
+Marisol decided to not speak again after her mother's death, although she made exceptions for answering questions in school or other requirements; she did not regularly speak out loud until her early twenties.

 Although Marisol was deeply traumatized, this did not affect her artistic talents.
 She had begun drawing early in life, with her parents encouraging her talent by taking her to museums.
-Her talents in drawing frequently earned her artistic prizes at the various schools she attended before settling in Los Angeles in 1946.
+She frequently earned artistic prizes in school before settling in Los Angeles in 1946.
 Marisol additionally displayed talent in embroidery, spending at least three years embroidering the corner of a tablecloth (including going to school on Sundays in order to work).

-Marisol was very religious.
+As a child, Marisol was very religious.
 During her teen years, she coped with the trauma of her mother's death by walking on her knees until they bled, keeping silent for long periods, and tying ropes tightly around her waist.

 After Josefina's death and Marisol's exit from the Long Island boarding school, the family traveled between New York and Caracas, Venezuela.
-In 1946, when Marisol was 16, the family relocated permanently to Los Angeles; she was enrolled at the Marymount High School in Los Angeles.
-She disliked this institution, and transferred to the Westlake School for Girls in 1948.
+In 1946, when Marisol was 16, the family relocated to Los Angeles; she was enrolled at the Marymount High School in Los Angeles.
+She did not fit in at this institution and was expelled; she transferred to the Westlake School for Girls in 1948.

-Marisol Escobar began her formal arts education in 1946 with night classes at the Otis Art Institute and the Jepson Art Institute in Los Angeles, where she studied under Howard Warshaw and Rico Lebrun.
+Marisol began her formal arts education in 1946 with night classes at the Otis Art Institute and the Jepson Art Institute in Los Angeles, where she studied under Howard Warshaw and Rico Lebrun.